What Is FIRST?

 Founded in 1989 by inventor and entrepreneur Dean Kamen, FIRST (For the Inspiration and Recognition of Science and Technology) is the leading nonprofit STEM-engagement program for youth worldwide.
 FIRST not only aims to inspire young people’s interest in STEM-related careers, but also imbues them with skills essential in the workplace through the values of Gracious Professionalism and Coopertition.
 With its four different youth programs spanning Kindergarten to Grade 12, FIRST is has a far reach, inspiring young people of all ages and nationalities.

 While robots are very interesting and part of all of its programs, FIRST also encourages a philosophy known as Gracious Professionalism: the promotion of hard work, respect, and value of others.
 Coopertition, on the other hand, encourages not only respect and kindness towards opponents, but also cooperation and assistance.
-Through these values, students who participate in FIRST learn skills and values essential to most any workplace that involves interaction.
+Through these values, students who participate in FIRST learn skills and values essential to most any workplace.

 What Does FIRST Mean To Us?

-"FIRST is the opportunity for people to achieve goals and learn incredibly important skills that they wouldn't otherwise be able to learn"
+"FIRST is the opportunity for people to acheive goals and learn incredibly important skills that they wouldn't otherwise be able to learn."

 - Matt Oberg